hoangthehung/pagrp/README.md

 ## Project structure
-we use spring-boot for backend and VueJS for frontend
+I use spring-boot for backend and VueJS for frontend

 ## How to build